Dralístico: Místico (2012–2021)

 The following January, Místico again traveled to Japan to take part in Fantastica Mania 2017.
 For the 2017 Torneo Nacional de Parejas Increíbles, Místico was paired with Negro Casas, long time rival of both versions of Místico.
 In the first round they defeated Ripper and Titán, but lost to Valiente and Último Guerrero in the second round.
 By virtue of being part of the CMLL World Trios Champions, Místico qualified for the 2017 Universal Championship tournament.
 In the first round he defeated one-third of the Mexican National Trios Champions, Mephisto, but lost to CMLL World Light Heavyweight Champion Niebla Roja in the second round.

 Místico and Dragon Lee joined forces to compete in CMLL's 2018 "Brothers tag team tournament" during the Fantastica Mania 2018 tour.
 The Muñoz brothers defeated El Cuatrero and Sansón in the first round, but lost to Último Guerrero and Gran Guerrero in the finals.
 Místico and Mephisto once again teamed up for the 2018 Torneo Nacional de Parejas Increíbles, defeating Soberano Jr. and Hechicero in the first round, Gran Guerrero and Niebla Roja in the second round, but lost to Último Guerrero and Volador Jr. in the semi-final match.
 After 1,234 days as CMLL World Trios Champions, and 10 successful title defenses, Místico participated in his sixth Fantastica Mania tour as CMLL and NJPW held the Fantastica Mania 2019 tour.
 During the 8 show tour, Místico worked opposite Carístico on several nights, as well as competing in the CMLL family tag team tournament.
 On August 25, 2021, Místico announced his departure from the promotion after eleven years, and would be known as Dralístico going forward (a portmanteau of his previous ring names).

-Lucha Libre AAA Worldwide (2021–present)

-On September 4, 2021, it was announced that Dralístico had joined La Facción Ingobernable, alongside his father and his brothers.
-On October 9, at Héroes Inmortales XIV, Dralístico made his debut for Lucha Libre AAA Worldwide (AAA), when he and Dragon Lee challenged Los Lucha Bros (Fénix and Pentagón Jr.) for the AAA World Tag Team Championship, after they had retained the title over Jinetes del Aire (Hijo del Vikingo and Laredo Kid).

-Other promotions
+Independent circuit (2017–2018)

 In August, Místico took part in War of the Worlds UK, a tour co-produced by CMLL, NJPW, Revolution Pro Wrestling (RPW) and Ring of Honor (ROH) in the United Kingdom.
 During the tour's first event on August 18, Místico teamed with NJPW wrestler Jushin Thunder Liger and ROH wrestler Delirious to unsuccessfully challenge Dalton Castle and The Boys for the ROH World Six-Man Tag Team Championship.
 Místico made an appearance for The Crash Lucha Libre on January 12, 2018, as part of CMLL/The Crash collaboration.
 Místico and Rey Horus lost to Penta 0M in a three-way match.